Updating SL1

 Upgrading the SL1 Distributed Stack includes the following steps:

-If you are upgrading from an SL1 8.1.1 or later system, see Upgrading the SL1 Distributed Architecture on SL1 Versions 8.5.0 and Earlier.
+If you are upgrading from an SL1 system between 8.1.1 and 8.5.0, see Upgrading the SL1 Distributed Architecture on SL1 Versions 8.5.0 and Earlier.

 If you are currently running an SL1 version prior to 8.12.0, you must go to the System Updates page and disable automatic staging (System > Tools > Updates > Actions > Disable automatic staging).